MinhThuanPhung/Brazilian-Olist-ECommerce-store-Sales-trend-and-customer-behavior-analysis/README.md

 - SP also contribute the higest revenue, which account 30% total revenue in 2018 increase 10% compared with 2017 market share.
 Only 5 states above account for more than 50% total revenue of all state (2018).
 This number is around 45% in 2017
 ![image](https://github.com/user-attachments/assets/c0017e4a-62ad-4cdf-96b1-7a0b692a4f5a)

-Revenue by day in week and time
+**Revenue by day in week and time**
 Orders placed in monday and tuesday bring more revenue than other days in week.
 Whiles, afternoon and late night also bring more revenue than other time in a day.

 ![image](https://github.com/user-attachments/assets/4db2ad7b-a3c5-47d7-96e2-72681ae5b502)

-**What do we see through the charts?**
+**🔍 What do we see through the charts?**
-- revenue and total order number inscreased year by year, this is because Olist was enstablished in 2015, in period 2017., 2018, system maybe more stable and more popular so more orders.
+- ✅ Revenue and total order number inscreased year by year, this is because Olist was enstablished in 2015, in period 2017., 2018, system maybe more stable and more popular so more orders.
 Moreover, in 2018 ecommerce in Brazil become more recognized so people buying product via e-market more.
-- Through the year, Nov,Dec and Jan are the month have most sales, it is maybe due to the holiday season of the year, when people tend to buy more to prepare for big holiday.
+- ✅ Through the year, Nov,Dec and Jan are the month have most sales, it is maybe due to the holiday season of the year, when people tend to buy more to prepare for big holiday.
-- Orders placed in monday and tuesday bring more revenue than other days in week.
+- ✅ Orders placed in monday and tuesday bring more revenue than other days in week.
 Whiles, afternoon and late night also bring more revenue than other time in a day
-- Top 5 states have highest revenue : SP, RJ, MG, RS, PR, only 5 these states but account for half of total revenue
+- ✅ Top 5 states have highest revenue : SP, RJ, MG, RS, PR, only 5 these states but account for half of total revenue
 - Bed_bad_table, health_beauty, Sport_lesure, computer accessories, watch_gift these product groups have highest revenue and demand in this period.
 Only 5 products group but account for approximately 55% total revenue.
 In this list, health_beauty contributed sinificantly in total revenue.
-- Most revenue is contribued by new customer (about 99%)
+- ✅ Most revenue is contribued by new customer (about 99%)

 ## 2. Customer behavior